Elizabeth (Dull) Dumbauld was born on April 9, 1815 in Milford Township, Somerset County, PA, the daughter of George and Christina (Younkin) Dull.

 Beecher relocated to Colorado, at some point in time, purchasing a farm in Larimer County.
 He and Ida may have moved there before her death.

 The U.S. census of 1910 lists him as a farmer in Larimer, with 23-year-old Jacob G. Dumbauld in the household, assisting with farm labor.
-Beecher was referenced in Pike View, CO when mentioned in the 1915 Meyersdale Commercial obituary of his brother Daniel.
+Beecher was referenced as living in Pike View, CO when mentioned in the 1915 Meyersdale Commercial obituary of his brother Daniel.

 Beecher retired from farming in April 1920, at the age of 59 and returned to his old home region of Somerset County.